 A growing number of companies allow employees to use personal devices in the workplace, and commonly connect to the company network.
 This BYOD (Bring Your Own Device) practice bears multiple benefits, such as increased flexibility, employee satisfaction, productivity, and in some cases reduction of company computing purchase expense.
 However, this practice also results in some unique cybersecurity risks.
 Companies implementing BYOD use must address these security risks in order to protect the company’s data.
-Make sure your company’s network security services’ requirements adequately address BYOD management.
+Make sure your company’s managed network security solutions services’ requirements adequately address BYOD management.

 Accordingly, this article highlights some of the prominent BYOD security risks in the workplace today.

 Downloading company data and information onto employees’ personal devices exposes the data in a variety of ways:

 Use of public Wi-Fi to transmit company data – When employees conduct business on mobile apps using public Wi-Fi connections, they potentially expose data transmission to unauthorized parties.
 Hackers routinely scan public Wi-Fi activity, searching for opportunities to steal confidential data.
 Employees should use a VPN to conduct business over public Wi-Fi.

 Potential for theft of the employee-owned device – Mobile device theft continues as a pervasive threat.
 When employees use the device for company business, device theft presents potential managed network security solutions risks.
 A talented hacker can potentially use the device to gain connectivity to the company network.
 Additionally, confidential information stored on the device is subject to theft.
 For this reason, some companies implement BYOD security protocols that prohibit the storage of confidential data on employee-owned devices.